'Atalanta can help Bergamo start again' - Champions League offers hope after coronavirus horror story | Goal.com

 'Atalanta can help Bergamo start again' - Champions League offers hope after coronavirus horror story

 During the darkest days of lockdown, Atalanta captain Papu Gomez described living in Bergamo as "like being in a horror movie".
 The Argentine insisted, "I’m not exaggerating."
-He was not.
+And he wasn't.

 On March 18, just eight days after Atalanta had qualified for the quarter-finals of the Champions League for the first time in their history, military trucks snaked through the deserted streets of Bergamo to collect coffins.
 The city's morgues and churches had been overwhelmed.